Periodontal Pocket Reduction

 What Are the Benefits of Periodontal Pocket Reduction?

-Pocket reduction surgery is used to eliminate bacteria, reduce inflammation, and prevent bone loss.
-Patient in need of periodontal treatment normally are at-risk for teeth loss due to infection compromising the bone and gums.
-Here are some of the reasons why pocket reduction surgery is the best option:
+Pocket reduction treatment using LANAP eliminates bacteria, reduces inflammation, and prevents bone loss.
+Patients in need of periodontal treatment normally are at-risk for teeth loss due to infection compromising the bone and gums.
+Here are some of the reasons why pocket reduction treatment using LANAP is the best option:

 - Reducing bacterial spread – Keeping oral bacteria under control will reduce problems with other health conditions like heart disease, diabetes, and strokes.
 Oral bacteria is connected to several areas of the body, all of which need bacteria controlled to reduce the risk of secondary infections.